 According to the International Energy Agency, buildings (including residential, corporate and industrial) represent the largest energy consuming sector in the world.
-They consume a whopping one-third of total energy spends, and account for half the global electricity consumption.
+They consume a whopping one-third of total energy spends and account for half the global electricity consumption.
 What exactly causes such hefty energy utilization in a building?
 It is the multifarious equipment that helps run a facility and ensures pleasant indoor conditions.
-Right from a building’s lighting and surveillance devices to its heating, ventilation, and cooling (HVAC) equipment, all are responsible for utilizing huge amounts of energy and releasing massive carbon emissions.
+From a building’s lighting and surveillance devices to its heating, ventilation, and cooling (HVAC) equipment, all are responsible for utilizing huge amounts of energy and releasing massive carbon emissions.
 If these energy inefficiencies are overlooked today, energy spends are slated to rise 50% by 2050.
 This surely presents a compelling case for not only improving our usage patterns but also switching to energy efficient alternatives.

 Why Smart Buildings Are the Need of the Hour

 Large commercial outfits mostly adopt facility management systems to help reduce their energy bills.
 But traditional facility management, working largely on reactive models, seems to have had little impact in changing the big picture.
 Conventional building management systems need to realize that the efficacy and quality of space conditioning improves vastly by adopting a predictive approach.
 And that is where the concept of smart buildings gains traction.
 A smart building is defined as an intelligent space optimizing efficiency, comfort, occupant safety, and asset performance within the building.